DD-65/minecraft-highway-machine/README.md

 - minecraft mod/datapack (?)
 - more customisation
 ## Limitatioms
+- works only in MacOS as I didn’t bother to write the copy-to-clipboard-code for multiple platforms lol (will do promise)
 - Can't build highways underwater/in lava as it will flow in from outside -> "Underwater" mode (?)
 - Player must have OP & must go in creative mode due to Command Block (command is too long to be run in chat)